S.Korea holds final hearing in Samsung leader Jay Y. Lee's graft trial | Politics

 S.Korea holds final hearing in Samsung leader Jay Y. Lee's graft trial

-A return to jail could see the younger Lee forced off the board and sideline him from major decisions at the smartphone-to-semiconductor giant, at a time when the family needs to raise funds to pay a hefty inheritance tax and potentially juggle equity stakes in key affiliates to shore up its control.
+A return to jail could see the younger Lee sidelined from major decisions at the smartphone-to-semiconductor giant, at a time when the family needs to raise funds to pay a hefty inheritance tax and potentially juggle equity stakes in key affiliates to shore up its control.
 How much more jail time Lee serves, if any, will partly depend on the court's evaluation of the work of an independent compliance committee set up by Samsung earlier this year.

+The committee, headed by a former Supreme Court judge, was established in January to monitor wrongdoing by executives and suggest remedies.
+Prosecutors sought a nine-year jail term for Lee, saying that defendants, including Lee, "did not show passive resistance" to former President Park's unlawful demands.

 - READ MORE ON: